---

 **What users dislike:**

-- Users find Elasticsearch to be **too expensive** , especially for new businesses seeking affordable solutions.
+- Users find Elasticsearch **too expensive** , especially when comparing it to alternatives like Coralogix, impacting affordability for new businesses.
 (28 reviews)

-- Users note the **required expertise** for Elasticsearch, as documentation is often unclear and troubleshooting can be complex.
+- Users find the **required expertise** for Elasticsearch significant due to unclear documentation and operational complexity.
 (26 reviews)

-- Users find the **difficult learning curve** due to unclear documentation, hindering effective setup and troubleshooting in Elasticsearch.
+- Users find the **difficult learning** curve daunting, particularly due to unclear and incomplete documentation hindering setup and troubleshooting.
 (23 reviews)

 - Users find the **setup process challenging** , often taking a significant amount of time and resources to complete.
 (15 reviews)